prasanth-ntu/books/Elon Musk by Ashlee Vance.md

 > "The best minds of my generation are thinking about how to make people click ads," Jeff Hammerbacher, an early Facebook Engineer, told me.

 > In 2005, Huebener delivered a paper, "A Possible Declining Trend in Worldwide Innovation" which was either an eindictment of Silicon Valley or at least an ominous warning.
+> ...
+> Man has already climbed past the trunk of the tree and gone out on its major limbs, mining most of the really big, game-changing ideas - the wheel, electricity, the airplane, the telephone, the transistor.
+Now, we're left dangling near the end of the branches at the top of the tree and mostly refining the past inventions.
+> ...
+> "I think the probability of us discovering another top-one-hundred-type invention gets smaller and smaller," Hubner told me in an interview.
+"Innovation is a finite resource."

 ## Chapter 2.
 Africa
 > "He points out that one of the really tough things is figuring out what question to ask", Musk said.